Pantsir missile system: Fire control

 As well as radar, the fire control system has an electro-optic channel with a long-wave thermal imager and an infrared direction finder, including digital signal processing and automatic target tracking.
 A simplified, lower-cost version of the Pantsir-S1 is being developed for export, with only the electro-optic fire control system fitted.

 The two independent guidance channels—radar and electro-optic—allow two targets to be engaged simultaneously.
 And four for more recent options (2012).
 The maximum engagement rate is up to 10–12 targets per minute.

-Types of purposes.
-Aircraft, UAVs, helicopters, anti-radar missiles (detection range of AGM-88 HARM missile 13–15 km), air-launched cruise missiles.

 Support vehicles

 In order to increase high operational readiness KBP has designed several vehicles to support the Pantsir-S1 in the field.